alanxoc3/ttrack/README.md

 ## Comparison Similar Apps
 Here are some other time tracking applications and how ttrack relates to them:
+* [ActivityWatch](https://github.com/ActivityWatch/activitywatch): Daemon-centric, but supports more features and granularity.
-* [Watson](https://tailordev.github.io/Watson/): Records time by starting and stopping instead of continually updating.
+* [Watson](https://tailordev.github.io/Watson/): Records time by starting and stopping instead of using timeouts.
+* [SelfSpy](https://github.com/selfspy/selfspy): A daemon that records keystrokes and is X11 specific.
+* [WakaTime](https://wakatime.com/): Proprietary & plugin oriented instead of cli based.
 * [Gtm](https://github.com/laughedelic/gtm): Similar to watson, but meant for working in git.
-* [ActivityWatch](https://github.com/ActivityWatch/activitywatch): Heavier & more complex, but supports more features and granularity.
-* [WakaTime](https://wakatime.com/): Plugin oriented instead of cli based.
-* [SelfSpy](https://github.com/selfspy/selfspy): A daemon that records keystrokes and is X11 specific.

 ## Dependencies
 Ttrack has very few dependencies outside of go's standard library.
 Here are all the direct dependencies:
 * [Cobra](https://github.com/spf13/cobra) for CLI arguments.
 * [Testify](https://github.com/stretchr/testify) for unit tests.
-* [BoltDb](https://github.com/etcd-io/bbolt) for implementing a cache.
+* [BoltDb](https://github.com/etcd-io/bbolt) for the cache implementation.

 ## Development Notes
 This project is still very much in alpha.
 Below is my thought process and planning for ttrack.
 This section will go away soon.